Why DBT Group?

 Our Online Group

-We meet weekly on Tuesdays 6:00- 7:30 PM.
-We have an open group, which means that someone can join and be referred at any time.
-It takes nine months to complete a full DBT group cycle.
-After completing the DBT cycle, successful participants will Graduate from the DBT program and will be presented with a signed certificate of completion.
+We meet weekly on Wednesdays from 6:30 to 7:30 PM.
+We are an open group, which means that anyone can join and be referred at any time.
+After completing the DBT cycle, successful participants will Graduate from the DBT program and be presented with a signed certificate of completion.

 Mindfulness

 Mindfulness is an essential skill in DBT.
-It helps with increasing awareness of self, others, and what’s happening around us.
-Mindfulness is divided into the “what skills” and “how skills.”
+It helps increase awareness of self, others, and what’s happening around us.
+Mindfulness is divided into “what skills” and “how skills.”
 The “what skills” teach you what mindfulness is, for example, being observant, describing what you are experiencing, and participating.
-The “how skills” teach you to be mindful by focusing on one thing at a time, doing things that work, and being non-judgmental.
+The “how skills” teach you to be mindful by focusing on one thing at a time, doing things that work, and being nonjudgmental.

 Interpersonal Effectiveness

 Interpersonal effectiveness is a fancy way of saying “people skills.”
-It is important for your mental well-being to get along with others.
+Your mental well-being needs to get along with others.
 There are different reasons why this can be difficult.
 Sometimes we are in relationships that cause emotional harm.
 Other times we struggle to set boundaries.
 Build healthier relationships with yourself and others.
 Also, learn in how to get your needs met, self-respect, and preserve relationships.

 Emotional Regulation

-Emotions come and go.
-Sometimes they can be very intense.
+Emotions come and go, and sometimes, they can be very intense.
 Many people end up doing things that they later regret.
 Learn how to spot your emotions and name them.
-When you can name your feelings, you can better understand them and have the power to manage them better.
+When you can name your feelings, you can better understand them and have the power to manage them.

 Distress Tolerance

-Life can throw intense experiences and cause us to feel powerless and overwhelmed.
-Learning how to deal with painful experiences without creating more suffering is very important.
-Distress Tolerance skills can help you to feel stronger and more able to move through tough times without causing more problems for yourself.
+Life can bring intense experiences that can make us feel powerless and overwhelmed.
+It is very important to learn how to deal with painful experiences without creating more suffering.
+Distress Tolerance skills can help you feel stronger and more able to move through tough times without causing yourself more problems.

 Join DBT Group